flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 The DataManager is a central data store which allows to store and retrieve data from the simulator.
-It provides different kinds of variables which abstract the various sim SDK API elements and data types.
+It provides different kinds of variables which abstract the various sim SDK API elements and data types into C++ objects.

 It currently provides the following data types:

 - AircraftVariable: a variable which is directly mapped to a simvar
 - NamedVariable: a variable which is mapped to a LVAR
-- DataDefinitionVariable: Custom defined SimObjects base on custom C++ structs
+- DataDefinitionVariable: Custom defined SimObjects base on custom C++ structs between clients
+- ClientDataAreaVariable: Custom defined SimObjects base on memory mapped data
+- ClientDataAreaBuffered Variable: Custom defined SimObjects base on memory mapped which can be larger than the limit of 8k bytes per ClientDataArea by using a streaming buffer approach to send and retrieve data (partially implemented but not working yet).
 - Event: a SimConnect event

-Currently missing:
-- ClientDataArea Variable: Custom defined SimObjects base on memory mapped data between clients
-  - not yet implemented
+It implements a simple callback observer pattern to allow modules to register for updates of a variable.

+Also, it allows to register callback functions for KeyEvents.

 The below described variables can be used without the DataManager, however the DataManager provides not only automatic updates and writing of the variables, but also convenience functions to create and register variables and events in